Were Jesus, James and John First Cousins? Was Clopas Jesus’ Uncle?

 (7) Further, if the unnamed woman was Salome, wife of Zebedee, this would explain, in part, why Jesus chose Capernaum as his adopted hometown and ministry base up north in Galilee (e.g. Luke 4:31).
 Zebedee and his two sons, James and John, had their fishing business there.

-But on the last two points my assumption may have jumped ahead too fast.
+But on points five and seven my assumption may have jumped ahead too fast.

 Now for a little counter idea.
 Matthew 27:55, Mark 15:40 (and Luke 23:49) say many Galilean women were watching the crucifixion.
 So the unnamed woman could be one of them and not the wife of Zebedee and mother of James and John.
 For Mark, the woman named Salome may simply be a well-known witness in his community or to him.
 In contrast, Matthew dropped her name (or never knew it) because for him she was not a well-known witness (Richard Bauckham p.
 50).

-However, this seems needlessly skeptical, for it dismisses Salome as just one of many women.
+However, my reply is that this seems needlessly skeptical, for it dismisses Salome as just one of many women.
 And so despite the previous paragraph sounding a cautionary note, the evidence in all the numbered points is compelling.

 Therefore, I tentatively conclude that the unnamed woman in Matthew’s and John’s Gospels, in agreement with Mark’s Gospel which names her, who watched the crucifixion, was very probably Salome, Mary’s sister, Zebedee’s wife, and James’ and John’s mother.